mauno-j-ronkko/sharkC64/README.md

 It comes bundled with a compiler and an integrated development environment.
 It is published under [MIT License](LICENSE).

-This is a work in progress, and the plan is to publish frequent updates.
+This is a work in progress, and updates are published frequently.
+The first official release is the [version 1.0](https://github.com/mauno-j-ronkko/sharkC64/releases/tag/1.0).
 The most recent release is available in [Releases](https://github.com/mauno-j-ronkko/sharkC64/releases).